sjimhdez/radio-player-page/README.md

 **The key differentiator:** Each station lives on its own independent HTML page, completely bypassing your WordPress theme.
 This ensures **zero theme conflicts, optimal performance, and one clear URL** per station.

-Radio stations and radio shows are managed as WordPress custom post types (**RPP → Stations** and **RPP → Radio Shows**), and the plugin ships two WordPress blocks so schedule and show information can also be displayed inside normal WordPress content.
+Radio stations and radio shows are managed as WordPress custom post types (**RPP → Stations** and **RPP → Radio Shows**), and the plugin ships three WordPress blocks so schedule, radio show, and on-air information can also be displayed inside normal WordPress content.

 ---